OpenFn/lightning/DEPLOYMENT.md

 #### Persisting Failed Messages

+**PLEASE NOTE: If alternate file storage is not enabled, messages that fail to be persisted will not be retained by Lightning ans this can result in data loss, if the Kafka cluster can not make these messages available again.**

 If a Kafka message files to be persisted as a WorkOrder, Run and Dataclip, the option exists to write the failed message to a location on the local file system.
 If this option is enabled by setting `KAFKA_ALTERNATE_STORAGE_ENABLED`, then the